IFRC-Alert-Hub/Alert-Hub-Subscription-System/README.md

 ## Features

-- A global alert map: Offers a geospatial overview of worldwide emergencies.
+- A global alert map visualization: Offers a geospatial overview of worldwide emergencies.
-- User subscription system: Allows personalized accounts and subscriptions to regions or disaster severities of interest.
+- User subscription: Allows personalized accounts and subscriptions to sub-national regions or disaster severities of interest.
+- Alert notifications or rebroadcasting: Send or rebroadcast real-time alerts to users.
 - Email notifications: Sends real-time updates on emergencies to users based on their subscription.
+- Administration service: Fulfills a wide-range of complex use cases involving administrators and staff users.

 ## Installation and Usage